 Add Text Comments to Video

 Have you ever noticed that most movies include text elements?
 That's because sometimes, onscreen text is the best way to communicate extra information to your audience.
 Text elements can take many different forms and appearances depending on which options you choose, and what you need the text to do.
-Whether you want to add a title to the beginning of a movie, include credits at the end, or just add a nameplate that lets your audience know who speaking, text can give your movies a big boost in quality.
+Whether you want to add a title to the beginning of a movie, include credits at the end, or just add a nameplate that lets your audience know who speaking, text can give your videos a big boost in quality.

 - To create a text element, click on the blue T icon located on the main toolbar.
 This will open the Text settings interface and let you create customized text elements.
-A new track will be created at the top of your timeline stack that includes a small text clip.
+A new track will be formed at the top of your timeline stack that includes a small text clip.

 From here you can enter your text, choose a font and adjust colors.
 Tip: if you lose track of the Text settings window, right-click the text clip and choose Edit text properties from the menu.